Algoryx/click-mirror/Readme.md

 ninja test
 ```

-`ninja test` will compile test dependencies and run tests in one step.
+`ninja click-tests && ninja test` will compile test dependencies and run tests in one step.

 ## Reset c++ builds